Alqamaafzalcmd/project2/README.md

 # New project

 This Project was created from local system.
-Created by Alqama Afzal to help developers world.a
+Created by Alqama Afzal to help developers world.